catalinii/minisatip/README.md

 	Only one adapter needs to be master all others needs to have this parameter specified
 	eg: -S 1-2
 	- specifies adapter 1 to 2 as slave, in this case adapter 0 can be the master that controls the LNB
+	- the slave adapter will not control the LNB polarity or band, but it will just change the internal frequency to tune to a different transponder
+	- in this way the master will be responsible for changing the LNB polarity and band

 * -t --cleanpsi clean the PSI from all CA information, the client will see the channel as clear if decrypted successfully